DhananjayNarayan/COMP6591-Intro-to-KBS-Assignments/Assignment 1/readme.md

 ## Verification Queries

 -Verification 1 : The data-set must include at least 10 titles.

 	select IIF(count(DISTINCT title) >= 10, 'minimum of 10 movie titles validated', 'does not have 	minimum of 10 movie titles') as validation, count(DISTINCT title) as counts_found from movie;

 -Verification 2 : The data-set must include at least two movies with more than one language.

 	   select iif(count(id) >= 2,
-		   count(id),
-		   'Data set does not includes at least two movies with more than one language' ) as validation from (
+           'true: Data set includes at least two movies with more than one language', 'false: Data set does not include at least two movies with more than one language' ) as validation from (
             select id,title,languages from movie GROUP by id HAVING (length(languages) - length(REPLACE(languages, ',', '')) + 1) >= 2
           );

 -Verification 3: At least 3 cast members per movie must be included.
 (Showing movies which has cast less than 3)

+	select iif(count(*) > 0,
+           'false: Data set does not include at least three cast members per movie', 'true: Data set includes at least three cast members per movie' ) as validation from (
-		select movie_id  from movie_actor group by movie_id having count(*) < 3;
+            select movie_id from movie_actor group by movie_id having count(*) < 3
+          );

 -Verification 4: There must exist a movie with no director or writer info.

+	select iif(count(*) >= 1,
+           'true: There exists a movie with no director or writer info', 'false: There are no movies without director or writer info' ) as validation from (
-		select m.title from movie m where m.id not in (select distinct movie_id from movie_director);
+            select m.* from movie m where m.id not in (select distinct movie_id from movie_director) );

 -Verification 5: Include at least 5 keywords per movie.
 Make sure some movies share one or two keywords.

+		Keyword count violation:

+		select iif(count(*) > 0,
+		   'true: There exists a movie with less than 5 keywords', 'false: There are no movies with less than 5 keywords' ) as validation from (
+		    select id, keywords from movie GROUP by id HAVING length(keywords) - length(REPLACE(keywords, ',', '')) + 1 < 5 or length(keywords) is NULL
+		  );

 		keyword count:

 		select id, keywords, length(keywords) - length(REPLACE(keywords, ',', '')) + 1 from movie where keywords != '' and keywords not null;

-		Keyword count violation:

-		select id, keywords from movie GROUP by id
-		HAVING length(keywords) - length(REPLACE(keywords, ',', '')) + 1 < 5 or length(keywords) is NULL;

 		keyword sharing movies: